-We applied certain limited procedures to the required supplementary information (RSI) (Management's Discussion and Analysis, the Schedules of Employer's Share of the Net Pension Liability and the Schedules of Employer's Contributions), which is information that supplements the basic financial statements.
-Our procedures consisted of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We applied certain limited procedures to the required supplementary information (RSI) (Management's Discussion and Analysis, the Schedules of Employer's Share of the Net Pension Liability, the Schedules of Employer's Contributions and the Schedule of Changes in the District's Net OPEB Liability and Related Ratios), which is information that supplements the basic financial statements.
+Our procedures consisted of inquiries of management regarding the methods of preparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We did not audit the RSI and do not express an opinion or provide any assurance on the RSI.

-We were engaged to report on the supplementary information (combining fund financial statements, individual fund schedules and table), which accompany the financial statements but are not RSI.
+We were engaged to report on the supplementary information (combining and individual fund financial statements and schedules and table and schedule of federal awards), which accompany the financial statements but are not RSI.
 With respect to this supplementary information, we made certain inquiries of management and evaluated the form, content, and methods of preparing the information to determine that the information complies with accounting principles generally accepted in the United States of America, the method of preparing it has not changed from the prior period, and the information is appropriate and complete in relation to our audit of the financial statements.
 We compared and reconciled the supplementary information to the underlying accounting records used to prepare the financial statements or to the financial statements themselves.

-We were not engaged to report on the introductory section, which accompany the financial statements but are not RSI.
-We did not audit or perform other procedures on this other information and we do not express an opinion or provide any assurance on them.
+We were not engaged to report on the introductory section, which accompany the financial statements but is not RSI.
+We did not audit or perform other procedures on this other information and we do not express an opinion or provide any assurance on it.